craftingforchrist/guides/docs/servers/survival/survival.md

 # Survival

-# 🌿 Our Survival Server: A Vanilla+ Experience 🌿
 Combining the classic Minecraft feel with Quality of Life (QoL) enhancements that improve gameplay — all while staying true to the core mechanics of the game.
 Our community also values faith, fellowship, and friendship, creating a place where everyone is welcome to grow, build, and thrive together.

 ## ❓ What is Vanilla+?